 Maps used on this page are credited to © OpenStreetMap contributors

-Pebbles and some coarse sand at low tide
+Pebbles and some coarse sand at low tide; steeply shelving at high tide

 Easy access with car park, toilets and refreshments